lanl/PPT/GPUs-Energy/README.md

 ## Paper

-* [CF'20] Verified Instruction-Level Energy Consumption Measurement for NVIDIA GPUs
+* [CF ’20] Verified Instruction-Level Energy Consumption Measurement for NVIDIA GPUs

 * If you find this code useful in your research, please consider citing as: